liqd/adhocracy3/docs/source/api/websockets.rst

           "resource": "RESOURCE_PATH",
           "child": "CHILD_RESOURCE_PATH" }

+    In practice this usually means that the resource has been marked as deleted or hidden (see :ref:`deletion`).

   * If a child (sub-Pool or Item) in the Pool is modified::

         { "event": "modified_child",